Stephenayor/Stephenayor/README.md

 #### Android,  Mobile Engineer,   Kotlin,   Java,  Flutter

--->
 #### About me :
-- 💻 I’m currently working on Exciting Mobile Applications.
+- 💻 I’m currently working on High Performing Mobile Applications.
 - 👯 Open to joining and collaborate with Great and Innovative teams.
 - 📫 How to reach me: akinwunmiayomide6@gmail.com